-Huddle House Highlights Local Restaurants Online with the Yext Knowledge Engine
+Huddle House Highlights Local Restaurants Online With Yext

-Huddle House was founded in 1964, Decatur, Georgia, as a place for folks to gather — or “huddle up” — for great food and good times after Friday night football games.
+Huddle House was founded in 1964, in Decatur, Georgia, as a place for folks to gather — or “huddle up” — for great food and good times after Friday night football games.
 The founder, John Sparks, established the restaurant’s core values of serving quality food in a warm, friendly environment.
 Those values remain intact, though the company continues to evolve with the times.
-The menu includes a variety of not only great breakfast items, but lunch and dinner entrees as well, all of which take their place beside favorite “House” classics.
-Rooted in the South, the company is now franchised in 21 states with over 400 locations either open or in development, many of which are open 24-hours.
+The menu includes a variety, not only of great breakfast items, but of lunch and dinner entrees as well, all of which take their place beside favorite “House” classics.
+Rooted in the South, the company is now franchised — with over 400 locations either open or in development, and many of which are open 24-hours.

 Word of mouth and tradition keep the Huddle House brand strong, but the company is also exploring new opportunities to grow.
 “Continuing to expand our reach and engaging people who might not have found us in the past is core to our strategy,” Glenn Delaney says.
-“It’s a mobile-first world, and though we know not all of our guests are using smartphone, the vast majority are using applications like Facebook, Google search or Apple Maps.
-They will use their phones as a GPS device to help them get around.’
-And that’s why we are working fast to incorporate a mobile-first strategy into our marketing.”
+“It’s a mobile-first world, and though we know not all of our guests are using smartphones, the vast majority are using applications like Facebook, Google search, or Apple Maps.
+They will use their phones as a GPS device to help them get around.
+And that’s why we are working fast to incorporate a mobile-first strategy with improved search discoverability into our marketing.”

-Glenn Delaney understands how influential digital presence management can be for a company.
+Glenn Delaney understands how influential it is having a strong digital presence across the web for a company.
 “There has been a longstanding belief that mobile presence doesn’t matter as much for companies like Huddle House because many of our customers live in smaller rural towns and just know that our restaurants are there.
 But even if five percent of our customers or potential customers are searching online, that could be a five percent increase in sales.
 We’d never know if we didn’t do it — it’s untapped potential, plain and simple.”

 When Glenn Delaney joined the company, it was clear that local listings needed to be cleaned up and made consistent.
 “You don’t fly from city to city when you’re visiting restaurants in the Huddle House System — you get in the car and drive because we’re not near major metros with airports; we’re in smaller towns and cities,” she explains.
 “We serve people on long road trips too, so it’s extremely important that people passing through are able to locate us easily.
 When I first joined Huddle House and I was learning the Huddle House System, when traveling, I would search on my phone in Google Maps; often I would get wrong information.
 It would take me to a closed unit, or the location wasn’t exact, or there’d be multiple addresses listed.
 We tried fixing it manually at first.
 One of my field marketing directors used to go into Google My Business and handle updates and corrections for franchisees when we became aware of incorrect information.
 But it was clear to me that we didn’t have the bandwidth to manage multiple locations; we needed to work with the experts.”

-Huddle House uses Yext Listings and Pages to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Huddle House to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Huddle House uses Yext to manage the public facts about its brand.
+Yext enables brands like Huddle House to manage their brand information across their websites, mobile apps, internal systems, and the entire Knowledge Network — approximately 175 digital services globally, including Google, Amazon Alexa, Apple, Bing, Facebook, Yahoo, and Yelp.

 Glenn Delaney first became aware of Yext when the company’s CEO went to a leadership conference and put her in touch with someone he met from Yext.
-“Once Yext came in and showed us the platform,” she recalls, “I thought, ‘Oh wow, this is great!’ because I knew it would help drive people to us.”
+“Once Yext came in and showed us the platform,” she recalls, “I thought, ‘Oh wow, this is great!’ because I knew it would help people discover us online and ultimately, drive people to us.”